* Dollar drops against basket after modest recovery

 * Graphic: World FX rates in 2017 http://tmsnrt.rs/2egbfVh

-The dollar index, which measures it against a basket of six major currencies, slipped to its lowest since Sept.
+The dollar index, which measures the currency against a basket of six major rivals, had slipped to its lowest since Sept.
 20 on Tuesday, as optimism about the euro zone economy drove the single currency above $1.20 for the first time in 3-1/2 months.

-The U.S. currency was given some reprieve on Wednesday, bouncing after strong manufacturing and construction data.
+The dollar was given some reprieve on Wednesday, bouncing after strong manufacturing and construction data.
 It gained further support from the Fed's latest minutes, which indicated the central bank is still poised to raise interest rates several times this year.

-But by 0824 GMT on Thursday it was back in negative territory, with its index down 0.1 percent on the day.
+But on Thursday it was back in negative territory, with its index down 0.3 percent on the day, close to Tuesday's lows.

 "That might change with the U.S. employment data coming in strong," she said, adding that U.S. wages numbers due on Friday could be key in determining the dollar's direction.